SergeyBibikov/TAExample/README.md

 A repo to practice Playwright and Typescript

-TODO: centralize product configuration
+TODO:

-Failing tests:
+ - sync tests with current app state
-Earn with Ozon (403)
+ - add soft asserts